What is a Key Man Clause?

 Key Man Insurance

 A company may take steps to insure key personnel to cushion the company against their unexpected departure.
-The insurance compensates the business for losses caused by the loss of the key person.
+The insurance compensates the business for potential losses that may be caused by the loss of the key person.